Pengchengzhi/Yolov3_Own-dataset/README.md

 * Put folder labels and folder pictures under the same directory.

-I have 150 pictures for training and 30 pictures for testing, each group, so my file is like
+I have 150 pictures for training and 30 pictures for testing, each group, so my folder `data` is like

 >train_images
 >>`000001.jpg`...`000750.jpg`